Pricing model for Azure Logic Apps

 Fixed pricing model

-An integration service environment (ISE) provides a private, isolated, and dedicated way for you to create and run logic apps that can access resources in an Azure virtual network.
+An integration service environment (ISE) provides an isolated way for you to create and run logic apps that can access resources in an Azure virtual network.
 For new logic apps that run inside an ISE, you pay a fixed monthly price for these capabilities:

 Premium SKU: A single Standard tier integration account